QuTech-Delft/imsep/docs/version-control/index.md

 In this day and age, it is common to have graphical user interfaces (GUI) for almost everything.
 An interface based on typing in commands, known as a command-line interface (CLI) can therefore feel unintuitive at first, but could save time compared to a GUI with practice.
 Secondly, for some tools, a CLI is the only option.
-An example of this is the OS shell.
+An example of this is the operating system (OS) shell.
 It is a CLI to interact with the OS.
 This shell differs per OS, and is further described below.

 ### Linux